JD557/pbt-scala/talk/presentation.md

   - `Shrinks[T]` - Given a value, attempts to generate a simpler value
 - For each property:
   - Generate a random input `x: T` using `Gen[T]`
-  - If the test succeeds, repeat (N times)
+  - If the test succeeds, test again with another `x` (N times)
   - If the test fails, repeatedly shrink the input with `Shrink[T]` until it the test succeeds or it can't be shrunk anymore.

 ---

 #### Arbitrary vs Gen

-QuickCheck contains an extra type `Arbitrary`, which is simply a typeclass that store `Gen`s.
+- QuickCheck contains an extra typeclass `Arbitrary[T](arbitrary: Gen[T])`
-In ScalaCheck, `Gen`s are explicit while `Arbitrary`s are used in implicit searches.
+- In ScalaCheck, `Gen`s are explicit while `Arbitrary`s are used in implicit searches.

 **Example**
 - `Arbitrary.arbitrary[String]: Gen[String]` - Default `String` generator
 - `Gen.alphaStr: Gen[String]` - Generates only `String`s in `[a-zA-Z]*`

-Also, the included generators are usually biased towards known edge cases (empty strings, 0,...)
+The included generators are also biased towards known edge cases (empty strings, 0,...)

 ---